|This is an old story of that Wenabozho, the one white

 And they sneaked out.

-So they went outside.
+They went outside.
 They climbed up a tree and picked pople leaves.

 They tried everything.
 Oh, the grass was green, the birds were flying,